-Now their longstanding tradition will get the Netflix treatment in The Thanksgiving Text, a movie based on their accidental friendship.
+Now their longstanding tradition will get the Netflix spin in The Thanksgiving Text, a movie based on their accidental friendship.
 And they couldn’t be more excited to see their story on the big screen.
 “We are excited to share our story with the world.
 We hope it inspires more people to reach out and make connections that they wouldn’t ordinarily make,” Wanda and Jamal said in a joint statement per Variety.
 “We are so blessed to find a genuine friendship brought together by God from a mistaken text message.”

 No release date has been set for the movie, which will be written by Abdul Williams who wrote Salt-N-Pepa and The Bobby Brown Story.

 As exciting as it is to have a movie made about them, these two friends have already gotten so much out of their friendship and the world’s response to it.
 “I’ve been enjoying almost every second of it,” Jamal told TODAY.
 “I was just telling Wanda the other day how it actually helps me get through the year sometimes to see so many uplifting comments, to see so many people looking forward to our story, that I just love it all.”